WTF?! There’s anti-freeze in my moisturizer?!

 Propylene Glycol is safe.
 In the tiniest concentrations used in cosmetics, it won’t irritate skin, won’t give you cancer and won’t cause you any harm.

 What do you think of Propylene Glycol?
-Will you keep avoiding it?
 Let me know your thoughts in the comments below.